-The project area consists of northern Sacramento Valley lands located approximately 1.25- miles southeast of the Yuba River, within a basin that receives winter storm runoff from a significant watershed.
+The project area consists of northern Sacramento Valley lands located approximately 2-miles southeast of the Yuba River, and approximately 2.5-miles east of the Feather River, within a basin that receives winter storm runoff from a significant watershed.
 The basin is formed in deep sediments of the Sacramento Valley, which in turn has been uplifted along its eastern margin where it interfaces with the lower foothills of the Sierra Nevada, and along its western margin where it interfaces with the Coast Range.